The Bonny Hind: Synopsis

 A squire persuades a maiden to lie with him.
 Afterward, she asks his name, and he reveals that he is a lord's son.
 She calls him a liar: she is that lord's daughter.
 The horror-struck son reveals that he was long at sea.
 She stabs herself to death, and he buries her.
 He goes home and grieves for a "bonny hind" whatever his father can do to distract him.

-Variants

-Other ballads on this theme include "Sheath and Knife", "The King's Dochter Lady Jean", and "Lizie Wan".